Junior consultancy opportunity at ILGA World:

 All candidates should also

-- have a particular interest in and commitment to LGBTI/SOGIESC human rights;
+- have a particular interest in and commitment to LGBTI/SOGIESC human rights

 - have a good internet connection while participating in the International Junior Professionals Programme

-These skills would be considered an asset:
+In addition, these skills would be considered an asset:

 - a demonstrated interest in keeping oneself updated on LGBTI news from all around the world